mozuma/mozuma/docs/0-installation.md

 # Installation

 We support `Python >= {{develop.python_version}}` and `PyTorch >= {{develop.pytorch_version}}`.
-However, it is likely that MLModule can be run on previous versions of PyTorch, we are simply not testing it for versions before `{{develop.pytorch_version}}`.
+However, it is likely that MoZuMa can be run on previous versions of PyTorch, we are simply not testing it for versions before `{{develop.pytorch_version}}`.

 ## Pre-requisites